 - Buy a good tandem.
-The tandem we bought off of the grad student sucked.
+The tandem bicycle we bought off of the grad student sucked.
 It broke down all the time.
-Every time we got to a city the first thing we had to do was go to a bike store for new brake pads, spokes and chains.
+Every time we got to a city the first thing we had to do was go to a bike store for new brake pads, spokes, and chains.

 Then it was stolen in Stockholm, which was horrifying because we were so broke we couldn’t afford to start backpacking instead or even fly home early.
 Via a very long and involved story, we ended up getting a really good deal on an amazing secondhand tandem.

-It has hydraulic hub breaks, a 46 spoke rear wheel and a separate stoker handlebar.
-Each of these features is so necessary, that I would never recommend buying a cheap tandem.
+It had hydraulic hub breaks, a 46-spoke rear wheel, and a separate stoker handlebar.
+Each of these features was so necessary, that I would never recommend buying a cheap tandem.

 - Not everyone is meant to be a pilot or a stoker.
 It does take a lot of zen and forgiveness.
-It also takes a bit of synchronized pedalling… so it’s good to practice.
+It also takes a bit of synchronized pedaling… so it’s good to practice.

 - Unless you want to tow a trailer, you’ll need to travel light.
-Single bikes can hold 4 panniers and rat pack…. and tandems can also hold 4 panniers and rat pack.
+Single bikes can hold 4 panniers and a rat pack…. and tandems can also hold 4 panniers and a rat pack.

 - Tandems usually fly for the same price as a single bike, however, they are much more complicated to pack for travel.
 You’ll need at least two bike boxes and a lot of packing tape.

-- It’s also harder to get a tandem on a train, bus, ferry or in a car.
+- It’s also harder to get a tandem on a train, bus, ferry, or car.
 Practice your blissfully innocent expression and be prepared to explain how a tandem is still just a bike and therefore all the usual bike transportation rules apply.